Made a Shopify account, and Shopify SEO techniques left you scratching your head? If yes, we feel you.

 Also, here’s a pro tip — add a global search box at the top of your website, preferably on every page.
 Although search crawlers won’t benefit much from this, your visitors will appreciate this small addition.

-In a nutshell, an SEO-friendly Shopify site structure will improve your search engine rankings and invite visitors to it.
+An SEO-friendly Shopify site structure will improve your search engine rankings and invite visitors to it.
 Either way, it’s a win-win situation!

 i) Image Optimisation